 Note: Shipping Cost formula and calculations can be a little tricky so think of all the customer scenarios and choose the best shipping cost calculation.

-One of the main applications of WooCommerce shipping classes is adding shipping costs based on weight because many shipping companies charge you based on the weight of the product being shipped.
+One of the main applications of WooCommerce shipping classes is adding shipping costs for weight-based shipping because many shipping companies charge you based on the weight of the product being shipped.

 For creating shipping classes by weight you need to create a spreadsheet listing the weight of all the products in your WooCommerce store and cross-reference it with the shipping cost given by the Shipping service provider such as USPS service.